krishaamer/green-filter-research/research/literature/ai.md

 Turing, A. M. (1950).
 I. *Mind*, *LIX*(236), 433–460. <https://doi.org/10.1093/mind/LIX.236.433>

 Women in AI. (n.d.).
 How can AI assistants help patients monitor their health?
 In *Spotify*. https://open.spotify.com/episode/3dL4m7ciCY0tnirZT2emzs.

+Yuan, C., Zhang, C., & Wang, S. (2022).
+Social anxiety as a moderator in consumer willingness to accept AI assistants based on utilitarian and hedonic values. *Journal of Retailing and Consumer Services*, *65*, 102878. <https://doi.org/10.1016/j.jretconser.2021.102878>

 Zafar, N., & Ahamed, J. (2022).
 Emerging technologies for the management of COVID19: A review. *Sustainable Operations and Computers*, *3*, 249–257. <https://doi.org/10.1016/j.susoc.2022.05.002>